JayRichh/afbuddy/README.md

 2. Navigate to the 'Language' section.
 3. Select 'Norwegian' from the dropdown menu.
 4. Click 'Save' to apply the changes. -->

+## Note

+This is a personal project, developed independently with the aim of enhancing the development experience.